 This article introduces how to add space to C drive without losing data.
-3 ways to add more free space to system partition C from D, E or from other disk.
+3 ways to add more space to C drive from D/E or with other disk.
+Select the corresponding method according to your own disk partition configuration.

-1. Benefit to add more space to system C drive
+1. Benefit to add more space to C: drive in Windows server and PC

 Most of Windows computer users encountered the problem that system C: drive is running out of space and the annoying Low Disk Space alert pops up frequently.
 When it happens, the fastest way to solve this problem is by extending C drive.
 That means add more space to C drive from other partitions.
-It costs such a long time if you back up everything, delete and recreate partitions, finally restore and verify data.
+It costs such a long time if you back up everything, recreate partitions and restore from backup.

-To add more space to C drive, there are 2 kinds of tools - Windows native Disk Management and third party partitioning software.
-Disk Management can only help you delete the contiguous partition D and add its space to C drive.
-If you want to add free space to C drive by shrinking other volume, third party software is needed, learn why.
+To add more space to C drive in Windows 10/11 and Server 2008 to 2022, there are 2 kinds of tools - Windows native Disk Management and third party partitioning software.
+Disk Management can only help you delete the contiguous partition D (or E) and add its space to C drive.
+In addition, the adjacent partition D must be Primary.
+If you want to add free space to C drive by shrinking other volume, Disk Management cannot help you, learn why.

-There are many partitioning software in the market, but you'd better back up in advance and run the safest tool, because there is potential data loss and system damage risk.
+There are many partition software to help move free space, but you'd better back up in advance and run the safest tool, because there is potential data loss and system damage risk.
 While re-partitioning disk drive, the parameters of associated disk, partition and files must be modified correctly.
 Any software error or hardware issue could cause part of the parameters failed to be modified.
 If it happens, system, partition and/or data will be damaged.

-2. How to add free space to C drive from D or other partition
+2. How to add space to C drive from D drive (adjacent)

 - Right click C: drive and select Resize/Move Volume again, drag the right border towards the right side in the pop-up window, then Unallocated space will be added into C drive.